kingsoftcloud/cluster-autoscaler/README.md

  {Minimum number of nodes}:{Maximum number of nodes}:{AS Group ID@label=value,label1=value1}
 ```

-​    For ASG with labels, please use the above format.
+​    For AS Group with labels, please use the above format.

 ​    More configuration options can be added to the cluster autoscaler, such as `scale-down-delay-after-add`, `scale-down-unneeded-time`, etc. See available configuration options [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-are-the-parameters-to-ca).